Lioneltristan/pitchfork-analysis/README.md

 3. Most Wikipedia pages have an associated Wikidata page, where we can find a lot of info about the associated artist, gender being one of them.
 This is the most reliable method and is the one we used to get most of the genders.
 We then filled up some "unknown" ones with the genders we got from the category-approach.
 The second method should probably not be used as it results in too many errors.

 All methods have problems with bands / doubleacts..
 One could of course look through bandmembers and individually repeat the above steps to create a more complete image of bands' genders but due to the lack of many bandmembers' wikipedia pages I will not be doing this here.

+### 3 different EDA files with the code to the medium articles